Skip to megamenu (after main content)

 • Endotoxin: <0.005 EU/μg protein (below level of detection)

-WT FGF-2 (Qk027) and FGF2-G3 (Qk053) were diluted in conditioned media and incubated at 37oC.
-Samples were taken at 24 h intervals and FGF-2 activity was assayed in triplicate using the Promega serum response element luciferase reporter assay (*) in transfected HEK293T cells.
-Firefly luciferase activity was normalized to the control Renilla luciferase activity (F/R).
+WT FGF-2 (Qk027) and FGF2-G3 (Qk053) were diluted in conditioned media and incubated at 37oC for 2 or 7 days before FGF-2 activity was assayed in triplicate using the Promega serum response element luciferase reporter assay in transfected HEK293T cells.
+Firefly luciferase activity was normalized to the control Renilla luciferase activity.

 Protein background